open/close all folders

 - Chaos Fighters: Chemical Warriors-RAKSA has this near the end, but subverted that the one being hugged was alive and woke up.

-- Avatar The Last Airbender: This scene◊ from the second season finale is one example that doesn't follow a Heroic Sacrifice, but a poorly timed mistake.
+- Avatar: The Last Airbender: A scene from the second season finale is one example that doesn't follow a Heroic Sacrifice, but a poorly timed mistake.

 - Transformers Animated, Endgame Part 2: Jazz carries Prowl's body after the third Lugnut Supreme blows up.